 ~ Daughter Mary Ann (Younkin) Kane McCarthy Corbett ~

-Her first husband was Simon Fred Kane ( ? -1939) of Mount Pleasant, Westmoreland County, PA.
+Her first husband was Simon Fred Kane (1868-1939), a native of Mount Pleasant, Westmoreland County, PA.
 They were wed on Feb.
 26, 1891, at the home of Mary Ann's mother, when Mary Ann was 18 years of age and Simon 21.
 Rev. J.C.
 Cunningham, of the local Church of God, officiated.
 Mary Ann's sister Hila King and friend Rebecca Leer are known to have attended the ceremony.

 When the census was taken in 1900, Mary Ann and her son made their home with her widowed mother and brother George Washington Younkin on the family farm in Hexebarger.

 Later that year, on Aug.
 30, 1900, the 29-year-old Mary Ann wedded her second spouse, 34-year-old Jeremiah Jeremiah "Jerry" McCarthy (Feb.
 4, 1862-1930), an immigrant from County Cork, Ireland.
 The nuptials were held in Cumberland, Allegany County, MD, with Rev. J.M.
 Yingling officiating.
 At the time of marriage, Jeremiah lived in Kingwood.
 He stood 5 feet, 6¾ inches tall, with a fair complexion, brown hair and blue eyes.